 Geoff has wide experience in business and marketing strategy and technology product development, with more than 25 years experience across a range of businesses and sectors.
 He has worked with global brands and aspiring start-ups in creating business and product strategies and bringing products to market.
-Clients and brands Geoff has worked with include Google, Unilever, Microsoft, IBM, Oracle, The MetOffice, BBC, Good Energy, British Chambers of Commerce, and the University of Bath.
+Clients and brands Geoff has worked with include Google, Unilever, Microsoft, IBM, Oracle, The MetOffice, BBC, CNN, Good Energy, British Chambers of Commerce, and the University of Bath.

 Did you know Geoff once took a wrong turn in Seville and was mistaken for a matador.
 Having been escorted to the bull fight ring he said the steaks were never higher.

 Simon has single handedly created the development team that has seen us lauded as a "truly first class" outfit and highlighted as one of the best development companies in the UK.
 Simon has acted as Technical Architect for some of the largest web projects in the world combining existing services with bespoke development to create extensible web projects that offer unrivalled full life-cycle value for money and maximum extensibility.

 Simon has managed and delivered hundreds of projects for our clients including BBC Mixital, CNN's Africa View App, Into Film (Festivals and Educator), Wiltshire Council's digital platform, multiple Business Growth Hubs, The Space and many more.
 As a highly experienced developer in his own right, but with natural tendencies for leadership and strategy, Simon stands alongside our developers as a facilitator to optimise performance and delivery for our clients.